paolo-mangini/paolo-mangini.github.io/content/index.md

 - Mark: 100/100

 ## Research Experience
-I am working,at now, with thesis advisors Raffale Tito D'Agnolo and Gabriele Rigo on an article about the Mutliverse (where is also presented in a short form the results obtained in the last chapter of the Master's thesis)
+I am working,at now, with my Master's thesis advisors Raffale Tito D'Agnolo and Gabriele Rigo on an article about the Mutliverse (where is also presented in a short form the results obtained in the last chapter of the Master's thesis)

+## Other experiencies
+As occasional performance, I tutor, privately, in math and physics for high school guys

 ## Skills